nats-io/nats-site/content/blog/nats-tracing.md

 I came across Nats a few years ago when building a relatively small microservice backed system and it worked wonderfully.
 With that experience, I introduced it to Sendify this year as the main nervous system for inter-service communication.

+Our system is mainly processing api requests to various freight carriers based on user searches though we're also building integration for public api access as well.
+We have a mix of legacy php and newer golang services.
+We're running everything as containers on docker swarm.

 <img class="img-responsive" alt="Sendify infrastructure" src="/img/blog/nats-tracing.png">

 One simple requirement when building a system in this way is the need for tracing requests.